JosephCottam/AbstractRendering/README.md

 -----------

 Consider a scatterplot with many overlapping items.
-The classic techinque is to use alpha composition to ensure that some of the density information is conveyed in the overplot regions.
+The classic technique is to use alpha composition to ensure that some of the density information is conveyed in the overplot regions.
 However, alpha composition (as it typically implemented) can silently saturate, then further overplotting is lost.
 (Most systems saturate their alpha channels